Deci-AI/super-gradients/documentation/source/models.md

 default_resnet18 = models.get(model_name="resnet18", num_classes=100)
 ```

-Every model name is accessible in to [model zoo](http://bit.ly/3EGfKD4),but can also be dynamically accessed through `super_gradients.common.object_names` for autocompletion
+All model names are available in the [model zoo](http://bit.ly/3EGfKD4),but can also be dynamically accessed through `super_gradients.common.object_names` for autocompletion
 ```python
 from super_gradients.training import models from super_gradients.common import object_names